ofajs/ofa-v4-docs/docs/en/docs/create-component/parameter-description.md

 ### default

-You can also use asynchronous functions to define the 'default' data in order to dynamically return the registration parameters of the component.
+You can also use asynchronous functions to define the `default` data, in order to dynamically return the registration parameters of the component.

-The 'function' of the function will bring an object that contains
+Functions in JavaScript will introduce an object that includes

- 'load', 'url', and 'query':
+`load`, `url`, and `query`:

-- The 'load' method is an asynchronous loading function, which can be loaded asynchronously by using the same method as asynchronous 'import', and can load asynchronous modules using 'const data = await load(xxx)'.
+- The `load` method is an asynchronous loading function, used in the same way as asynchronous `import` loading.
+You can use `const data = await load(xxx)` to load asynchronous modules.
-- Modules loaded through 'load' will have the same effect as those loaded by 'load-module'.
-The 'load' method is a functional version of the 'load-module' component, and specific usage can be found in the documentation of [https://github.com/kirakiray/drill.js](https://github.com/kirakiray/drill.js).
+- Modules loaded through `load` have the same effect as modules loaded through `load-module`.
+The `load` method is a function version of the `load-module` component.
+For specific usage, you can refer to the documentation of [https://github.com/kirakiray/drill.js](https://github.com/kirakiray/drill.js).
-- 'url' is the filename of the current module.
+- `url` is the file name of the current module.
-- 'query' is an object converted from URL parameters when loading this module.
+- `query` is an object converted from the URL parameters when loading this module.

-Here is an example of using 'default':
+Below are examples of using `default`:

 ```javascript
 // button-component.mjs